MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

 ### Creating a conda environment for your problem

 First step is always **creating a conda environment for your problem**.
 In this case, we could do with just the base enviroment.
 However, for completion in the presentation, we will create a conda enviroment called `poli_aloha`.
 This is the enviroment description (which can be found under `environment.yml` in the examples folder for `aloha`):

-TODO: move the dependency to our github after merging.

 ```yml
 # environment.yml